-Before going in-depth into the BS6 norm, let’s start with the basics.
-The Bharat Stage Emissions Standards (BSES), introduced in the year 2000 are automotive emissions standards mandated by the government of India to keep a check on air pollutants from an internal combustion engine in a vehicle.
+Before going in-depth into the BS6 or Bharat Stage 6 norm, let’s start with the basics.
+The Bharat Stage Emissions Standards (BSES) was introduced in the year 2000 are automotive emissions standards mandated by the government of India to keep a check on air pollutants from an internal combustion engine in a vehicle.
 These standards are set by the Central Pollution Control Board under the Ministry of Environment and Climate change.

 The BS (Bharat Stage) norms are based on EURO (European) emissions standards.
 The “India 2000” was rolled out in the year 2000, followed by BS2 and BS3 in 2001 and 2005 respectively.
-It wasn’t until BS4 (4th stage) (BS IV), that more stringent emissions mandates were enforced.
-In 2016, the government of India decided to skip BS5 altogether and implement BS 6 by the year 2020.
+It wasn’t until BS4 (4th stage) (BSIV), that more stringent emissions mandates were enforced.
+In 2016, the government of India decided to skip BS5 altogether and implement Bharat Stage 6 (BS 6) by the year 2020.

 What is BS6 (Bharat Stage 6)?